z0on/Multivariate_GWAS/README.md

 * q-q plot of SNP scores along CAP1 compared to SNP scores along a very high-order MDS representing noise.
 Departure upwards from the red line at the top right corner indicates positive signal, departure downwards in the lower left corner - negative signal.

 ![snp scores](snp_ordination.png)
-* SNP scored in the same ordination space: CAP1 (trait) vs MDS100 (noise).
-Colored rings are increasing z-scores.
+* SNP scores in the same ordination space: CAP1 (trait) vs MDS100 (noise).
+Colored rings are increasing z-scores, the outmost ring iz z > 5.
 The idea is to check if the cloud is more extended / has more outliers along CAP1 compared to MDS100.

 ![raw manhattan](raw_mahnattan.png)
 * Manhattan plot of all analyzed sites.
 Adjusted p-values are supposed to be genome-wide, if the total number of analyzed SNPs (across the whole genome) is supplied to *RDA_GWAS.R* as *nsites=1234567* argument.